john-cd/rust_howto/bk/crates/README.md

 In the `tests` folder, you will typically find multi-file integration tests, meaning folders, each named after a chapter (a `*.md` file below `bk/src`), containing a `main.rs` file along several modules (`.rs` files), each a code example.

-See [Cargo package layout](https://doc.rust-lang.org/cargo/guide/project-layout.html)↗ for more details.
+See [Cargo package layout][cargo-package-layout]↗ for more details.

 ## Common Commands